jason0x43/intern/docs/configuration.md

 # Configuration

-Each executor can be configured by passing an object of configuration properties to the executor's `initialize` static method, its construtor, or to its `config` method.
+Configuring Intern means passing some configuration information to the currently running executor.
+Each executor can be configured by passing an object of configuration properties to the executor’s `initialize` static method, its constructor, or to its `config` method.
 Any config property may also be specified as a command line or query arg using the format `property=value`.
 Simply serialize the value to a string (e.g., `environments='{"browserName":"chrome"}'`).

 The executor will validate and normalize any supplied config properties.
-This means that the property values on the `config` property on the executor may not correspond exaclty to the values provided via a config file or config object.
+This means that the property values on the `config` property on the executor may not correspond exactly to the values provided via a config file or config object.
 For example, several properties such as `suites` and `environments` may be specified as a single string for convenience, but they will always be normalized to a canonical format on the executor config object.
 For example, `environments=chrome` will end up as